umd-lib/top-textbooks-service/README.md

 - The pip install command is run as part of the Docker container setup, and various VS Code extensions are automatically added.

-- To run PATSy commands and Python tools such as "pytest", open a terminal in VS Code (select "Terminal | New Terminal") from the menubar.
+- To run the microservice and Python tools such as "pytest", open a terminal in VS Code (select "Terminal | New Terminal") from the menubar.

 ### Deploying using Docker